gruntjs/grunt-contrib-handlebars/README.md

 ## Release History

+ * 2013-05-30   v0.5.9   Allow passing `compilerOptions` to Handlebars compiler.
- * 2013-03-13   v0.5.8   Update handlebars dep to ~1.0.10
+ * 2013-03-14   v0.5.8   Update handlebars dep to ~1.0.10
- * 2013-03-10   v0.5.7   Fix regression with 'wrapped' option.
+ * 2013-03-11   v0.5.7   Fix regression with 'wrapped' option.
- * 2013-03-06   v0.5.6   Add new option, processAST
+ * 2013-03-07   v0.5.6   Add new option, processAST
- * 2013-02-26   v0.5.5   Add new options partialsUseNamespace, partialRegex, partialsPathRegex
+ * 2013-02-27   v0.5.5   Add new options partialsUseNamespace, partialRegex, partialsPathRegex
- * 2013-02-14   v0.5.4   First official release for Grunt 0.4.0.
+ * 2013-02-15   v0.5.4   First official release for Grunt 0.4.0.
- * 2013-02-07   v0.5.4rc7   When `namespace` is false and `amd` is true, return handlebars templates directly from AMD wrapper.
+ * 2013-02-08   v0.5.4rc7   When `namespace` is false and `amd` is true, return handlebars templates directly from AMD wrapper.
- * 2013-01-31   v0.5.3rc7   Add `node` option to produce dual node.js / front-end compiled file.
+ * 2013-02-01   v0.5.3rc7   Add `node` option to produce dual node.js / front-end compiled file.
- * 2013-01-28   v0.5.2rc7   Define handlebars as a dependency for AMD option.
+ * 2013-01-29   v0.5.2rc7   Define handlebars as a dependency for AMD option.
- * 2013-01-27   v0.5.1rc7   Add AMD compilation option.
+ * 2013-01-28   v0.5.1rc7   Add AMD compilation option.
 Add processContent option.
 Do not generate templates into a namespaces when namespace option is false.
- * 2013-01-22   v0.5.0rc7   Updating grunt/gruntplugin dependencies to rc7.
+ * 2013-01-23   v0.5.0rc7   Updating grunt/gruntplugin dependencies to rc7.
 Changing in-development grunt/gruntplugin dependency versions from tilde version ranges to specific versions.
 Default wrapped option to true.
- * 2013-01-08   v0.4.0rc5   Updating to work with grunt v0.4.0rc5.
+ * 2013-01-09   v0.4.0rc5   Updating to work with grunt v0.4.0rc5.
 Switching to this.files api.
- * 2012-11-20   v0.3.3   Reset for each target
+ * 2012-11-21   v0.3.3   Reset for each target
- * 2012-10-11   v0.3.2   Rename grunt-contrib-lib dep to grunt-lib-contrib.
+ * 2012-10-12   v0.3.2   Rename grunt-contrib-lib dep to grunt-lib-contrib.
- * 2012-10-02   v0.3.1   Bugfix default processPartialName.
+ * 2012-10-03   v0.3.1   Bugfix default processPartialName.
- * 2012-09-22   v0.3.0   Options no longer accepted from global config key.
+ * 2012-09-23   v0.3.0   Options no longer accepted from global config key.
- * 2012-09-15   v0.2.3   Support for nested namespaces.
+ * 2012-09-16   v0.2.3   Support for nested namespaces.
- * 2012-09-11   v0.2.2   Escape single quotes in filenames.
+ * 2012-09-12   v0.2.2   Escape single quotes in filenames.
- * 2012-09-09   v0.2.0   Refactored from grunt-contrib into individual repo.
+ * 2012-09-10   v0.2.0   Refactored from grunt-contrib into individual repo.

 ---

 Task submitted by [Tim Branyen](http://tbranyen.com)

-*This file was generated on Thu Mar 14 2013 13:26:12.*
+*This file was generated on Thu May 30 2013 09:54:24.*